geekq/workflow/README.markdown

     class Article
       def reject
-        # send email to the author here explaining the reason
+        puts 'sending email to the author explaining the reason...' end
     end

+`article.review!; article.reject!` will cause a state transition, persist the new state (if integrated with ActiveRecord) and invoke this user defined reject method.

+You can also define event handler accepting/requiring additional
+arguments:

+    class Article
+      def review(reviewer = '')
+        puts "[#{reviewer}] is now reviewing the article" end
     end

-`article.reject!` will cause a state transition, persist the new state (if integrated with ActiveRecord) and invoke this user defined reject method.
+    article2 = Article.new
+    article2.submit!
+    article2.review!('Homer Simpson') # => [Homer Simpson] is now reviewing the article

+### The old, deprecated way

+The old way, using a block is still supported but deprecated:

+    event :review, :transitions_to => :being_reviewed do |reviewer|
+      # store the reviewer
+    end

+We've noticed, that mixing the list of events and states with the blocks invoked for particular transitions leads to a bumpy and poorly readable code due to a deep nesting.
+We tried (and dismissed) lambdas for this.
+Eventually we decided to invoke an optional user defined callback method with the same name as the event (convention over configuration) as explained before.

 Integration with ActiveRecord
 -----------------------------